 - 1. Establish comprehensive housing stock rehabilitation and maintenance strategies.
-Over the coming 20 years, the City needs to aggressively promote maintaining, updating and renovation of existing housing stock.
+Over the coming 20 years, the City needs to aggressively promote improved housing quality by encouraging owners to maintain, update and renovate existing housing stock.
 This could be addressed through a variety of measures to assist and encourage owners of all incomes, including landlords, to enhance and maintain their investment, and improve weatherization and energy efficiency.
 Consideration of rental property registration, inspection, and a requirement that absentee landlords designate a legally responsible agent is strongly recommended.
 Engaging with the Cleveland Restoration Society and a local bank in providing technical assistance and low-interest loans for housing rehabilitation through the Heritage Home Program is encouraged. - 2.
 Create a robust nonprofit housing organization or collaboration.
-The City should explore the creation of a robust nonprofit organization which could play a critical role in facilitating partnerships, leveraging funding, doing community outreach, and leading programs to support housing needs.
+The City and its partners should explore the creation of a robust nonprofit organization which could play a critical role in facilitating partnerships, leveraging funding, doing community outreach, and leading programs to support housing needs.
 It will need to be carefully structured, in order to be appropriately scaled to Oberlin's small city capacity.
 The first step could be to form a task force to explore possible structures, activities, funding sources, and partnerships.
-Zion Community Development Corporation is a likely starting point; in some communities the nonprofit role may also be played by a faith-based or collaborative group such as a council of churches, community land trust, or "Friends of ...." organization.
+Zion Community Development Corporation is a likely starting point; in some communities the nonprofit role may also be played by a faith-based or collaborative group such as a council of churches, community land trust, or "Friends of" organization.

 Partnership with the College, faith-based groups, real estate and development groups, banks, and business groups should be strengthened and leveraged toward maintaining and enhancing affordable, quality housing stock and neighborhoods.